Selecting Energy Efficient Inputs using Graph Structure: Alternative Methods

-In Algorithm \ref{alg:greedy}, we include a flag so that the first iterations use the rank of the output controllability Gramian until at some iteration, the set of driver nodes selected so far ensure the output controllability Gramian has full \emph{numerical rank}.
+We include a flag so that the first iterations use the rank of the output controllability Gramian until at some iteration, the set of driver nodes selected so far ensures the output controllability Gramian has full \emph{numerical rank}.